De-extinction

-De-extinction (also known as resurrection biology, or species revivalism) is the process of generating an organism that either resembles or is an extinct species.
+De-extinction (also known as resurrection biology, or species revivalism) is the process of generating an organism that either resembles or is an extinct organism.
 There are several ways to carry out the process of de-extinction.
 Cloning is the most widely proposed method, although genome editing and selective breeding have also been considered.
 Similar techniques have been applied to certain endangered species, in hopes to boost their genetic diversity.
 The only method of the three that would provide an animal with the same genetic identity is cloning.
-There are benefits and malefits to the process of de-extinction ranging from technological advancements to ethical issues.
+There are benefits and drawbacks to the process of de-extinction ranging from technological advancements to ethical issues.

 Methods

 Cloning

 Cloning is a commonly suggested method for the potential restoration of an extinct species.
 It can be done by extracting the nucleus from a preserved cell from the extinct species and swapping it into an egg, without a nucleus, of that species' nearest living relative.
 The egg can then be inserted into a host from the extinct species' nearest living relative.
-It is important to note that this method can only be used when a preserved cell is available, meaning it would be most feasible for recently extinct species.
-Cloning has been used in science since the 1950s.
+This method can only be used when a preserved cell is available, meaning it would be most feasible for recently extinct species.
+Cloning has been used by scientists since the 1950s.
 One of the most well known clones is Dolly the sheep.
-Dolly was born in the mid 1990s and lived a normal life until she experienced health complications that led to her death.
-Other animal species known to have been cloned include dogs, pigs, and horses.
+Dolly was born in the mid-1990s and lived normally until the abrupt midlife onset of health complications resembling premature aging, that led to her death.
+Other known cloned animal species include domestic cats, dogs, pigs, and horses.